benycze/bsc-docker-container/README.md

 docker build -t localhost/bsc-compiler --build-arg BJOBS=4 .
 ```

 This command builds the image named localhost/bsc-compiler and it also uses 4 jobs to build the tool.
 You can also adjust the BJOBS if you need to use less or more CPU cores to build the image.
+Image for docker is built using the `build-image.sh`.

 ## How to run the image